 Use the links to learn more about each focus area and explore examples of how strategies have been implemented in cities who have successful, active Local Food System Plans in our region.

-Local Food System Plans are equipped to provide increased access to food grown and/or processed within a community to residents and community members in and around a city.
+Local Food System Plans recommend strategies to increase access to locally grown food within communities.
 Examples from past plans include:

 Support Local Growers

-Critically planning for your city's local food system can provide both social and physical infrastructure that builds capacity among growers of all experience levels.
-In some cities, this has looked like:
+Investment in local food systems' social and physical infrastructure builds capacity for growers of all experience levels.

 Encourage a Supportive City Policy Environment